14 strategies to manage screen time

 For young children, look for programming that isn’t too fast-paced or energetic, with characters, storylines, or topics that reflect your family’s values.
 A good source to help evaluate whether a show or game is appropriate for your child is Common Sense Media.
 This website provides family-friendly ratings for movies, TV shows, and games as well as age recommendations and information about any sex, violence, language, and controversial themes.

 One small change that can help keep screens in check is to clearly outline when screens are not permitted, and for everyone in the family to put screens away for certain periods (Mom and Dad too!).
-You might decide that screens are not allowed during playdates, for example, or in certain places, like the living room.
-Some families restrict screen use either to after school or weekends, depending on their schedule.
-Others leave devices at home while on vacation, or declare Sundays to be screen-free.
 There’s no right or wrong way to do this, but it helps everyone stay on track to be clear about when your family is screen-free.
+Here are some ideas:

 Screens are powerful attention magnets and can distract kids from active or imaginative play.
 You can help your kids stay focused on other activities by turning off screens when not in use.